qathome/qathome-docs/README.md

 QatHome architecture_revXX.png

 # TUTORIAL
-Start creating your firm, putting a user in line and calling the "next".
+QatHome REST service allows developers to handle queues for free.
+Putting someone in line is as easy as a single command and calling the next in line has never been so easy.
+Start now.
 Go to www.qathome.com

 # STORYBOARD
 The storyboard for the "mobile app" and for the "web client" are shown in the respective folders